U

 Labor varies by complexity

-Handmade time increases non-linearly with details, materials, and tolerance requirements.
+Handmade time rises non-linearly with detail level, materials, and finish expectations.

 2